zilm13/discv5/README.md

 - ENR attributes
 - Topic advertisements

-Setup creates network of p2p nodes (without real network) with knowledge about other nodes according to configured Pareto distribution.
-Runs simulated advertisement workflow and measures traffic and estimated latency, delays by logging each message size and queueing tasks.
+Setup creates a network of p2p nodes (without real network) with knowledge about other nodes according to configured Pareto distribution.
+Runs simulated advertisement workflow by steps, where step is single leg network message delivery.
+So 2 steps is round-trip, PING-PONG, for example.

+Different configurations are made to exercise a number of metrics.
+By comparing the number of steps spent for each goal, the simulator measures efficiency of each approach.
+Traffic measurements give an idea on bandwidth system requirements.
+Plus, seed randomization helps to configure identical setups to have apple to apple comparison.

+Write-up with results: to be published soon